Memoirs of an Invisible Man (film): Critical reception

-The film received mixed to negative responses from critics.
-It has a 28% approval rating on Rotten Tomatoes, based on 36 reviews with an average rating of 4.8/10.
+The film received mostly negative responses from critics.
+It has a 30% approval rating on Rotten Tomatoes, based on 37 reviews.
 The website's critical consensus reads: "It boasts an intriguing cast and the special effects were groundbreaking, but they can't compensate for Memoirs of an Invisible Mans sadly pedestrian script".
 Metacritic gives the film a weighted average score of 48 out of 100, based on 19 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert wrote of the film, "The plot is lazy and conventional.
 What is good about the movie involves Chase and Hannah, who have to work out between them the logistical problems of their strange relationship."
 Reviewing the movie for The Washington Post, Desson Howe mused, "Memoirs of an Invisible Man isn't a movie.
 It's an identity crisis.
 The previews would have you believe it's a zany comedy.
 But the jokes are too few and far between.
 And if it's a comedy, why is John Carpenter directing it?
 This is the man who did Halloween ... if Memoirs wants to get serious, why is Chevy Chase in the lead?
 This is the man who starred in National Lampoon's European Vacation."

 While reviewing the DVD release of the film for Film Freak Central, Bill Chambers wrote that Carpenter's use of effects makes the film worth seeing.
 He feels that the scene where Nick's body is outlined by raindrops is more effectively imagined than an identical scene in Daredevil.

-A new Blu-ray release from distributor Shout!
-Factory was from a new 2K scan of the original film elements.

 In 2023, John Carpenter said:It gave me a chance to make a quasi-serious movie.
 But Chevy Chase, Sam Neill — who I love and had a longtime friendship with — and Warner Bros. … I worked for them, and it was pleasant.
 No, it wasn’t pleasant at all.
 I’m lying to you.
 It was a horror show.
 I really wanted to quit the business after that movie.
 God, I don’t want to talk about why, but let’s just say there were personalities on that film … he shall not be named who needs to be killed.
 No, no, no, that’s terrible.
 He needs to be set on fire.
 No, no, no. Anyway, it’s all fine.
 I survived it.